drshahizan/Python-big-data/materials/issue_ld.md

 Using large datasets in data science comes with several challenges, and these challenges can impact various aspects of the data science workflow.
 Some common issues associated with handling large datasets:

-Certainly, here's the table with an added "No." column:

 | **No.** | **Issue**                                | **Description** |
 |--------:|------------------------------------------|-------------------------------------------------|
 | 1      | **Memory Constraints**                   | Loading large datasets into memory can be challenging, leading to slow performance, increased disk swapping, and potential crashes if the dataset exceeds available RAM.                                        |